-Bachelor of Science (Honours) Sport and Exercise Science CW138
+Bachelor of Science (Honours) in Sport and Exercise Science CW138

 - NFQ Level 8